anarsoul/zxmit/README.md

 ## Description

-esxDOS dot command & PC utility to upload the files over the air from PC to a WiFi equipped ZX Spectrum (similar to [wload](https://github.com/mcleod-ideafix/wload) by mcleod_ideafix).
+esxDOS dot command & PC utility to upload arbitrary files over the air from PC to a WiFi equipped ZX Spectrum

 It contains two counterparts: Speccy part and PC part.